-Plus 5 Principles to Help You Create Your Own
+5 of Our Favorite POP Displays Examples: Plus 5 Principles to Help You Create Your Own

-What Is a POP Display?
+What Is a Point of Purchase Display?

 Widely used in retail stores, POP (point of purchase) displays are marketing materials designed to increase product sales.
 POP displays can be used to target a particular holiday or season, promote special offers, announce a new product, or draw attention to products on store shelves.